Out and About

 The Studio Art Gallery and Tea Rooms Acle.

-Situated in Acle next to St Edmunds Church in The Street Acle it displays a variety of paintings from local artists which you can purchased.
-The exhibition is changed monthly so there is always someting new to see.
-In addition there is the tea rooms where you can sit and enjoy a coffee and cakes whilst watching the world go by.
+Situated in Acle next to St Edmunds Church in The Street Acle it displays a variety of paintings from local artists that you can purchase.
+The exhibition is changed monthly so there is always something new to see.
+In addition, there are tea rooms where you can sit and enjoy coffee and cakes whilst watching the world go by.